Hana Wirth-Nesher

-Hana Wirth-Nesher (born 2 March 1948) is an American-Israeli literary scholar and university professor.
+Hana Wirth-Nesher (Hebrew: חנה וירת-נשר; born 2 March 1948) is an American-Israeli literary scholar and university professor.
 She is Professor of English and American Studies at Tel Aviv University, where she is also the Samuel L. and Perry Haber Chair on the Study of the Jewish Experience in the United States, and director of the Goldreich Family Institute for Yiddish Language, Literature, and Culture.

 Specializing in the role of language, especially Yiddish, in expressing personal identity in Jewish American literature, she has written two books and many essays on American, English, and Jewish American writers.
 She is the editor of The Cambridge History of Jewish American Literature (2015) and the co-editor (with Michael P. Kramer) of The Cambridge Companion to Jewish American Literature (2003).
 She is the co-creator and academic co-director of the annual Yiddish summer program at Tel Aviv University.

 Family and early life

 She was born in Munich, Germany, to Shmuel Brostlavsky (Polish: Wroclawski), a Polish Jew, and his wife, originally from Germany.
 This was the second marriage for both her parents: her father's first wife and son had been killed by the Nazis in Sieradz, Poland, and her mother's first husband had succumbed to typhoid fever after the couple had been deported to a Siberian labor camp.
 Her parents met in Uzbekistan and resided in Munich from 1945 to 1949 while awaiting a visa to the United States.
 While her father never spoke about his experiences during the war, Hana later learned that he had been caught trying to cross the Russian border with his brother and his brother's son, and the Nazis had forced him to play his violin while they massacred Jews.
 Until his death in 1977, he was frequently hospitalized for severe depression and other mental illnesses.

 In 1949, at age one, Hana immigrated to the United States with her parents.
 There, they shortened their surname to Wirth and settled in Allentown, Pennsylvania, where her father worked in a factory that produced women's and children's clothing.
 At first they lived in a non-Jewish neighborhood, where Hana was the only Jew in her school and swastikas were daubed on their house.
 When she was 12, her family moved to a Jewish neighborhood, but were ostracized because they were Holocaust survivors.
 As a result, Hana "never felt really American".
 Although she later emigrated to Israel, she does not "feel Israeli" either.